How to spot neighbours from hell before buying a house

 Look at their house and garden

-This can give you a measure of the neighbour’s levels of care and consideration.
-Everyone lets the weeds grow a little too high sometimes, but if you see serious disrepair or mountains of junk in the garden, this should raise initial concerns.
+Looking at your potential neighbours' gardens can give you some measure of their level of care and consideration.
+Everyone lets the weeds grow a little too high sometimes, but if you see serious disrepair or mountains of junk in the garden, this should raise the alarm.

-If they wash over the subject or seem cagey, that can be an alarm bell.
-If their neighbours are lovely, they are likely to gush about them as a plus point of taking on the property.
-If they’re reluctant to talk about them, there may be a reason.
+If they gloss over the subject or seem cagey, it may suggest there are issues.
+If they enjoy perfect neighbourly relations, the seller is likely to gush about them as a plus point of buying the property.
+If the seller is reluctant to talk about the neighbours, there may be a reason.